nitinyeranale/Student-Faculty-Interaction-System/README.md

 The admin dashboard in the Student-Faculty Interaction System project provides administrators with a comprehensive set of tools and functionalities to manage and oversee the system's operations.<a href="https://github.com/nitinyeranale/Student-Faculty-Interaction-System/blob/main/Admin.png">Admin_Dashboard</a>

 ##Faculty Dashboard :

 The faculty dashboard is a dedicated section within the Student-Faculty Interaction System that offers faculty members access to essential tools and information to effectively manage their courses and interact with students.
-It provides a centralized hub where faculty members can view and manage course-related activities.
+It provides a centralized hub where faculty members can view and manage course-related activities. <a href="https://github.com/nitinyeranale/Student-Faculty-Interaction-System/blob/main/Faculty_Dashboard.png">Login</a>

+##Student Dashboard :

+The student dashboard is a personalized section within the Student-Faculty Interaction System that provides students with an overview of their academic information and activities. <a href="https://github.com/nitinyeranale/Student-Faculty-Interaction-System/blob/main/Student_Dashboard.png">Login</a>